Bandits (1997 film): Plot

-As part of socio-professional reintegration in a German prison, four women form a band named Bandits.
-Drummer Emma Moor, a former member of a Jazz group, was abused by the bandleader and shot him.
+Four women form a band named Bandits as part of an offender rehabilitation program in a German prison.
+Drummer Emma Moor, a former member of a jazz group, was abused by the bandleader and shot him.
 Angelika Angel Kleinschmidt is imprisoned for marriage fraud, she plays the bass.
-Singer and guitarist Ludmilla Luna Nabiba was arrested for aggravated robbery.
+Singer and guitarist Ludmilla Luna Nabiba was convicted of aggravated robbery.
 Marie Irrgang poisoned her husband, is schizoid and suicidal, she plays the piano.

-On the way to a performance at a prom the band manages to escape from custody.
-On their way towards Hamburg they hear one of their own songs on the radio, which they sent to record producer Michael Gold.
-Due to the media attention the Bandits gained, Gold senses profitable business.
+En route to a performance at a police officers' ball the band manages to escape from custody.
+On their way towards Hamburg they hear one of their own songs on the radio, which they sent to record producer Michael Gold some time ago.
+Due to the media attention the Bandits have gained, Gold senses an opportunity for profitable business.
 The four women trick him into paying them without signing the contract he offers, financially securing their escape.

-In light of their growing fanbase, the Bandits play a spontaneous concert in a club, however they are interrupted by the police.
+In light of their growing fanbase, the Bandits play a spontaneous concert in a club, but they are interrupted by the police.
 To evade arrest, they take the American tourist West hostage.
-The good-looking male causes faction within the group, as he seduces both Angel and Luna.
+The good-looking male causes friction within the group, as he seduces both Angel and Luna.
 The Bandits leave him behind soon after.

 With the police led by Kommissar Schwarz still chasing them, they get surrounded on a bridge.
 Marie dies of a natural death, and the other bandmembers set the car on fire.
 Luna and Angel jump into the river, while Emma gets arrested.
 Soon after, she is freed by the other musicians.
-With the help of a contact Marie had, they concoct a plan play a gig on a cruise liner and thereby leave the country.
+They concoct a plan to play a gig on a cruise liner and thereby leave the country.

 Prior to their departure the Bandits play a farewell show on a rooftop in the harbor.
-As the police is informed about this, Kommissar Schwarz and a Sondereinsatzkommando rush to the scene.
-Constrained by the audience and makeshift barriers, the SEK reaches the rooftop only to see the band stage dive down.
+Kommissar Schwarz and a Sondereinsatzkommando rush to the scene.
+Constrained by the audience and makeshift barriers, the SWAT team reaches the rooftop only to see the band stage dive down.
 While Luna, Angel and Emma run towards the cruise liner, Marie appears to be standing behind the guard rail, wearing a red evening dress.
 Meanwhile, police snipers get into position.

 As the Bandits reach the gangway, Kommissar Schwarz addresses them with a bullhorn.

 Facing the police, they draw their weapons and throw them away.
 Kommissar Schwarz, however, misinterprets the move and orders the police snipers to shoot.
-Realizing his mistake, he looks shocked, while shots are heard.
+Realizing his mistake, he looks shocked, while muffled shots are heard.
 The film ends with Marie's hand reaching down to the hands of Luna, Angel and Emma.